Eisdaemon/Bwinf-Bewertung/README.md

 ## Author: Joris Lamberty

-### Credit too Chris Titus Windows Debloat tool and andrew-s-taylor debloat script which is used here slightly modified
+### Credit too Chris Titus Windows Debloat tool and andrew-s-taylor debloat script which is used here slightly modified, aswell to the add user scipt provided here https://www.baeldung.com/linux/automate-user-account-creation

 All BWINF Laptops are setup with a Windows installation and an Linux Installation.
 It was Ubuntu for the longest time, but i switched to KDE Neon, due to the use of flatpak